Resources for Hard-of-Hearing and Deaf in the Workplace

 Hearing loops, unlike personal FM systems, are built into a room's setup.
 The loops work with the telecoil settings on hearing aids and cochlear implants.
 If you don't wear a device with a telecoil setting, the hearing loop may enable you to use headphones and portable receivers.

-Hearing loops connect wirelessly, facilitate clearer sounds and reduce background noise.
-They are more common in large venues such as churches, movie theaters and university classrooms, although they’re found in such varied settings as subway ticket counters and information desks.
+Hearing loops connect wirelessly, facilitate clearer sounds, and reduce background noise.
+They are more common in large venues such as churches, movie theaters, and university classrooms.
+Additionally, they are found in varied settings like subway ticket counters and information desks.
 Professional installation in an auditorium can cost several thousand dollars but costs much less for a smaller room.4 Another way to save is to have in-house personnel do installation.
 Installing a hearing loop might not make sense for your business, but it could be something to look into.

 Scenario: You perform fieldwork that requires two-way radio communication.
 Problem is, it's difficult for you to understand speech over radios.